cedricwalter/cedricwalter.github.io/_posts/_joomla/2008-09-20-joomla-components-troubleshootings-support-help.md

 ### Help you each other

-For the same reason, **if You solve Your problem**, publish how you did solve your issue!!! this may help someone else in the community
+For the same reason, if You solve Your problem, publish how you did solve your issue!!! this may help someone else in the community

 - On your homepage,
 - On ANY forums, [my forum](http://forums.waltercedric.com/) would just be more efficient